ydahal1/ydahal1/jokes.md

-Where do rabbits go after they get married?
-On a bunny-moon.
+I cut my finger cutting cheese.
+I know it may be a cheesy story but I feel grate now.

 [
-Mon Jun 23 00:31:26 UTC 2025
+Tue Jun 24 00:29:01 UTC 2025
  ]